HL7/davinci-alerts/source/pages/guidance.md

 **Example Transaction**
 The following transaction show an example of using the `$process-message` operation to send a Da Vinci Notification Message Bundle:

-{% include examplebutton_default.html example="process-message-example" b_title = "Click Here To See Example Notification Notification" %}
+{% include examplebutton_default.html example="process-message-example" b_title = "Click Here To See Example Notification " %}

 ### Reliable Delivery